*-Autonomous Envelopes and Conservativity: Conservativity

-One might hope that since this embedding is also full, we could conclude that given two objects of \cC, if we can construct a morphism between them using $\ast$-autonomous syntax, then that morphism already exists in \cC.
-This is true as far as it goes, but there is a problem in that \textit{a priori} the \emph{particular} morphism in \cC that we obtain might depend on the particular embedding of \cC into its envelope.
-And while the envelope seems in a certain sense canonical, it is by no means the \emph{unique} embedding of any given \cC in a $\ast$-autonomous category (for instance, if \cC has a zero object, then its embedding in $\chu(\cC,0)$ is a strong symmetric monoidal closed functor).
-Thus, with only \cref{thm:main2} there is a certain arbitrariness in the interpretation of $\ast$-autonomous syntax in a closed symmetric monoidal category, which we might hope to avoid.
+Since $\cC\into \env\cC$ is full, we can also construct morphisms in \cC in this way; but \textit{a priori} the \emph{particular} morphism in \cC that we obtain might depend on the particular embedding of \cC into its envelope.
+And while the envelope seems ``canonical'', it is by no means the \emph{unique} closed monoidal embedding of any given \cC in a $\ast$-autonomous category (for instance, if \cC has a zero object, then $\cC\into \chu(\cC,0)$ suffices).

-As noted in the introduction, the most sensible way to ensure this is to show that the \emph{universal} functor $\Phi:\cC\to\cD$ from \cC to a $\ast$-autonomous category is fully faithful.
-In this case, since any fully faithful embedding of \cC in a $\ast$-autonomous category factors through the universal one, the interpretation of $\ast$-autonomous syntax in \cC resulting from any such embedding must coincide with that resulting from $\Phi$.
-I do not know a standard name for a theorem of this sort, but since it is a sort of categorification of conservativity, I will call it \emph{2-conservativity} (it is also sometimes called ``abstract full completeness'').
+As noted in the introduction, the most sensible way to avoid this is to show that the \emph{universal} functor $\Phi:\cC\to\cD$ from \cC to a $\ast$-autonomous category is fully faithful, which we call \textbf{2-conservativity}.
+In this case, since any fully faithful embedding of \cC in a $\ast$-autonomous category factors through the universal one, all interpretations of $\ast$-autonomous syntax in \cC must coincide.

-Note that \cref{thm:main2} implies immediately that $\Phi$ is faithful and conservative, since the faithful and conservative embedding of \cC in its envelope factors through $\Phi$.
-We cannot show full-faithfulness of $\Phi$ in the same way, since fully faithful functors are not cancelable.
-However, we can use a general technique introduced by Lafont~\cite{lafont:thesis} that combines Artin gluing along a restricted Yoneda embedding (a.k.a.\ a ``Kripke logical relation''), as generalized to the $\ast$-autonomous case by~\cite{tan:thesis,hs:glue-orth-ll,hasegawa:glueing-cll} using \emph{double gluing}.
+\cref{thm:main2} implies that $\Phi$ is faithful and conservative, since $\cC\into \env\cC$ factors through it.
+We cannot show full-faithfulness of $\Phi$ in the same way, but we can use a general technique introduced by Lafont~\cite{lafont:thesis} that combines Artin gluing along a restricted Yoneda embedding (a.k.a.\ a ``Kripke logical relation''), as generalized to the $\ast$-autonomous case by~\cite{tan:thesis,hs:glue-orth-ll,hasegawa:glueing-cll} using \emph{double gluing}.

-\section{Double gluing}
+\section{Double Gluing}